 - Learn your legal rights as an injured maritime worker

-The statute of limitations for the Jones Act is pretty reasonable, so there is no excuse not to file a claim during this time period.
-You have three years from the time of the accident that caused your injury or illness to file a claim or start a lawsuit.
-There are some exceptions.
-For instance, if an incident triggered an injury or illness, but symptoms did not become evident until later, you have three years from the time of the onset of symptoms to file, not from the time of the incident.
+The statute of limitations for the Jones Act is pretty reasonable, so there is no excuse not to file a claim during this period.
+You have three years from the accident that caused your injury or illness to file a claim or start a lawsuit.

 The Longshore and Harbor Workers’ Compensation Act

-The Longshore and Harbor Workers’ Compensation Act, or LHWCA, is a federal workers’ compensation program that applies to many maritime workers not qualified under the Jones Act.
 Unlike that law, you do not have to prove any negligence to get benefits under the LHWCA, but you do have to qualify as a longshoreman or harbor worker to apply for those benefits.

-The statute of limitations on this law is one year after the time at which you discovered an injury that was caused by your job, or were diagnosed with an illness found to have been caused by your job.
 If your employer has already started paying for your medical expenses and other costs, your time limit begins as soon as those payments cease, and it extends to three years if your employer refuses to pay your benefits.

 The Death on the High Seas Act

 DOHSA, the Death on the High Seas Act, is a federal law that covers expenses for seamen who have died while on the job and out to sea.
 The compensation from this law goes to the dependent members of the deceased’s family, usually the widowed spouse and any children.
-The law also applies to aviation accidents that occur 12 or more nautical miles from the U.S. coast.
-As with the Jones Act there is a three-year time limit on filing a claim under the DOHSA.
-Time is needed to investigate the fatality and to calculate the compensation owed to the family.

-The Outer Continental Shelfs Land Act
+The Outer Continental Shelf Lands Act

 Maintenance and Cure

-Maintenance and cure is an old maritime law.
-It provides seamen with the right to maintenance, or living expenses, and cure, or medical expenses, while injured and unable to work.
-The law is based on the fact that seamen, when on the job, have their living and medical expenses covered by their employer.
-If you can’t work because of an injury, you are still entitled to that coverage.
 The statute of limitations on maintenance and cure is not set in stone.
-Typically, a period of three years is all you have to file, but that can be extended if you can prove there was a good reason for the delay.
+Typically, three years is all you have to file, but that can be extended if you prove there was a good reason for the delay.

 The Doctrine of Unseaworthiness